0xnullifier/NetZero/README.md

 # NetZero Monorepo

-NetZero as name suggests aims to verify that a Centralised Authority like a Centralised Exchange has zero net differnce between assets and liabilites or confirms that a CEX is financially solvent.
+NetZero as name suggests aims to verify that a Centralised Authority like a Centralised Exchange has zero net difference between assets and liabilites or confirms that a CEX is financially solvent.

 To read more about the topic checkout the [Proposal](https://github.com/0xnullifier/NetZero/tree/main/docs/Proposal.md)